dgilland/schemable/docs/guide.rst

 Any
 +++

-The ``Any`` helper is used to validate against multiple predicates where at least one predicate must pass:
+The :class:`.Any` helper is used to validate against multiple predicates where at least one predicate must pass:

 .. code-block:: python